Dental Implants – Denton, TX

 Because dental implant treatment requires surgery, many patients become nervous that the procedure may hurt.
 However, those who have received dental implants relate the feeling during surgery to a simple tooth extraction.
-Dr. Dunson will ensure that you’re numb and comfortable before beginning.
-He also offers sedation dentistry options to give his patients a greater sense of relaxation.
+Your implant oral surgeon will ensure that you’re numb and comfortable before beginning.
 The only discomfort you feel will be some slight soreness after surgery.

 Am I a Candidate for Dental Implants?